pimoroni/picade-hat/gamepads/README.md

 }
 ```

-Once done, just run the `configload` script passing your config file name to it, like so:
+Once done, just run the `configload` script, passing your config file name to it, like so:

 `configload picadehat-custom`